kconnour/pyRT_DISORT/README.md

 Note that I've only tested this on Ubuntu.
 - Install gfortran.
 On Ubunutu it's simple: sudo apt-get install gfortran
 - Clone this repo from Github.
-- cd into the cloned repo and run: pip install .
-This will build the disort.so file and make the rest of the module importable.
+- cd into the cloned repo and run `pip install .`  This will build the disort.so file and make the rest of the module importable.

 Conventions